 How to Deal with an Elderly Parent's Fear of Dying

 "I'm dying."
 These are words that most of us dread hearing from the people we love.
 However, death is an inescapable part of life—and if it hasn't happened already, chances are you'll be called upon to help a parent, spouse, friend, or other loved one through the valley.
 Yes, it can be a terrifying prospect.
 But it's also an opportunity: to help your loved one make the most of his final years, months, and days...to help him take the next step without regret...and to create priceless memories for you to cherish.
-Here are the seven common fears of dying – and how caregivers can handle them.

-The Fear: The Process of Dying
+Fear of the Process of Dying

 - Will death be painful?